Csat Comprehensive Guide

 Figure 3: VoC Structured and VoC Unstructured Data

-SQM's Csat research shows the Call Center Industry average Csat (top box response) benchmark rate is 78%.
+SQM's Csat research shows the Call Center Industry average Csat (top box response) benchmark score is 78%.
 This means that 78% of customers are very satisfied with the call center's customer service.
-The call center industry standard for a good Csat rate is 75% to 84%.
-The World-class Csat rate is 85% or higher, and only 5% of call centers can achieve the World-class Csat Rate.
+The call center industry standard for a good Csat score is 75% to 84%.
+The World-class Csat score is 85% or higher, and only 5% of call centers can achieve the World-class Csat score.

 Benchmarking Customer Satisfaction